mirnylab/hiclib-legacy/doc/source/index.rst

 Hiclib requires the following python libraries: cython (0.16+), joblib (0.6.3+), h5py, pysam, numpy(1.6+) , scipy, matplotlib, biopython, bx-python (preferably from bitbucket repo by james_taylor)

-Hiclib requires following non-python binaries to be installed: samtools
+Hiclib requires following non-python binaries to be installed: samtools, bowtie2

 If you're upgrading numpy/scipy/matplotlib/cython using pip (pip install --upgrade numpy), be sure to delete/replace the original package.
 Often pip installs new package to a different location, and python still loads the old copy as it looks there first.